-There's no better time than right now to have an existential crisis and Twitter has found just the perfect way to go down that classic rabbit hole.
-A tweet by a user named Jared that describes a supposedly character-defining theory took the microblogging platform by storm this week as Twitterati discussed the nuances of the scenario presented.
-The viral "Shopping Cart Theory" proposes that an individual's moral character can be determined by whether they choose to return a shopping cart to its designated spot after use or whether they simply leave it wherever it suits them.
+There's no right or wrong time to have an existential crisis and Twitter has found just the perfect way to go down that classic rabbit hole.
+A tweet by a user named Jared that describes a supposedly character-defining theory took the microblogging platform by storm as others discussed the nuances of the scenario presented.
+The viral "shopping cart theory" proposes that an individual's moral character can be determined by whether they choose to return a shopping cart to its designated spot after use or whether they simply leave it wherever it suits them.

 "The shopping cart is the ultimate litmus test for whether a person is capable of self-governing, the post states.
 To return the shopping cart is an easy, convenient task and one which we all recognize as the correct, appropriate thing to do.
 To return the shopping cart is objectively right.
 There are no situations other than dire emergencies in which a person is not able to return their cart.
 Simultaneously, it is not illegal to abandon your shopping cart.
 Therefore the shopping cart presents itself as the apex example of whether a person will do what is right without being forced to do it."